 The Sony a7r III RAW files are fantastic when it comes to high ISO output.
 I’ve made great 17×22 inch prints from the Sony a7r III at ISO 6400, and I can surely make something a bit smaller at say 8×10 with no troubles.
 That means that if the images are going on the web then ISO 6400 is fantastic, though even with noise reduction off, there are some details that surely do get missed.
 Luckily, this is a 42MP full frame camera and with good glass, you’ll hopefully get those details back.

 - Thank you for finally adding in a joystick

 - I really wish that Pixel Shift images didn’t need to be edited in Sony’s own software

 - Sony has this weird problem where you’ll tell it to white balance to one temperature but then it imports at another

 The Sony a7r III is a fantastic camera that is pretty much everything that every working photographer needs.
 Good autofocus?
 Great RAW file versatility?
 Third party lens support?
 Third party flash support?
 Improved battery life?
 Dual card slots?
 Weather sealing?
 I mean, what is there to not like.
 Anything that isn’t that great about the Sony a7r III can be overcome and in no way do I see it being a burden in the long run.
 The Sony a7r III is replacing my Sony a7 as my main camera, although I still still keep the original due to just how good it still is.
 I recommend the Sony a7r III for working professionals and semi-professionals.
 And if you get it, I strongly recommend using it with Capture One to make the most of it.

 The Sony a7r III receives our Editor’s Choice award and five out of five stars.
 I bought mine from Adorama at an Editorial Discount which I must ethically declare.
-But if you want to support this site, then consider purchasing one using our Amazon link.
+But if you want to support this site, then consider purchasing one.